ashn-dot-dev/site/src/blog/wip-creating-cdoc-part-3.md

 quickly scan for the specific `doc` and `section` they are looking for without having search through a mountain of text.
-HTML is (mostly) whitespace agnostic, so multiple lines of text in a `section` will render as a continuous blob of text in an HTML layout engine.
+HTML is (mostly) whitespace agnostic, so multiple lines of text in a `section` will render as a continuous blob of text in an HTML viewer.

 ## Putting it all Together